14 tutorials to make paper roses, free template

 But I’m happy with the form of the flower.
 What do you think?

-Well, as you see, there are many ways to make paper rose, from different kinds of paper, in different size.
+Well, as you see, there are many ways to make a paper rose, from different kinds of paper, in a different size.

 Once you master the skill, you can create your own roses soon.